wintvelt/mb-btw-export/README.md

 - with or without end date
 - standard diff report (showing only new and changed from prior exports) or full report (taking all documents as basis)

-The export created will include changes from the previous exports too, to make sure that the exported state continues to be in sync with the state of Moneybird.
+The export created will include changes since the previous exports too, to make sure that the exported state continues to be in sync with the state of Moneybird.

 ---